Flower Festival (Hana Matsuri) in Sensoji Temple3.1

 Buddhism originating in India has taken root in Japan, and remains as a festival that changed its form.

-In Sensoji Temple it is heartwarming to see the children of the area pull the sacred animal of Buddhism "White Elephant".
+In Sensoji Temple it is heartwarming to see the children of the area pull the carriage by sacred animal of Buddhism "White Elephant".

 At 10:00 Buddhist memorial service begins at the main hall.
 Hanamido (memorial service of flowers) is prepared at the end.
 Hanamido is provided in the main hall and the approach of the main hall, and the approach of the Gojunoto tower (5-Story Pagoda), anyone may visit.